DaneHerrin/data510--Quant-Back-Testing-/CHARTER.md

 - **Data sources (proposed):** named sources, access status, license / ethics notes.
 - **Constraints:** time, compute, access, skills, scope.

+1. Data Availability

+The project depends on access to reliable historical financial data for stocks, ETFs, sectors, and benchmarks.
+Some data sources may have missing values, limited history, adjusted prices, or restrictions on download volume.

+2. Crisis Period Selection

+The results will depend heavily on which financial crises are selected.
+A portfolio may perform well during one crisis but poorly during another, so the project needs a clear and limited set of crisis periods, such as the 2008 financial crisis, COVID-19 crash, and 2022 inflation/rate-hike period.

+3. Portfolio Scope

+The number of student-constructed portfolios must stay manageable.
+Too many portfolios, assets, or rebalancing rules could make the analysis too broad for one term.

+4. Asset Comparability

+Different portfolios may contain different asset types, such as stocks, ETFs, bonds, crypto, or commodities.
+To keep the project fair and comparable, the analysis may need to use standardized asset classes or ETF proxies.

+5. Backtesting Assumptions

+Backtesting requires assumptions about starting capital, portfolio weights, rebalancing frequency, transaction costs, dividends, and whether short selling is allowed.
+These assumptions can significantly affect results.

+6. Historical Bias

+Past performance does not guarantee future results.
+The project can show how portfolios would have performed historically, but it cannot prove how they will perform in future crises.

+7. Investment Advice Risk

+The project should be framed as an educational analysis, not financial advice.
+Results should not be presented as recommendations to buy, sell, or avoid specific assets.

+8. Time and Technical Scope

+The project must be realistic for a term-length capstone.
+The analysis should focus on a small number of crisis periods, a clear set of portfolios, and a manageable number of performance metrics.

+9. Student Privacy and Fairness

+If student-created portfolios are used, they should be anonymized.
+The goal should be to analyze portfolio construction patterns, not embarrass or rank individual students.

+10. Market Regime Differences

+Each crisis has different causes, such as credit collapse, pandemic shock, inflation, or interest-rate changes.
+The project must be careful when comparing results across crises because the same portfolio may react differently depending on the type of market stress.

 - **Ethics risks:** consent, retention, PII, fairness, deployment risk.

   Due to the nature of the data that we are sourcing, currently there are no ethical concerns.
 All of the data is public, and all of the corporations we would be looking into are publicly traded.
 All the industries we would be comparing against, post their data publicly.
 The only concern could be that we would be taking aggregates and averages, which is not a complete look into specific industries / areas.